eProsima/vulcanexus/docs/rst/tutorials/core/deployment/ds_wan_tcp/ds_wan_tcp.rst

 .. code-block:: bash

     cd <workspace>
-    docker-compose -f compose.yml up --build
+    docker compose -f compose.yml up --build

 .. note::

-    The requirements to meet the TCP communication over WAN with Discovery Server as EDP with a real deployment are just launching the three elements of the communication (``talker``, ``listener`` and discovery *server*) with their XML configuration applied.
+    The requirements to achieve TCP communication over WAN with Discovery Server as EDP in a real deployment are simply launching the three elements of the communication (``talker``, ``listener`` and discovery *server*) with their corresponding XML configurations applied.
-    The remain ``iptables`` and docker configuration and deployment have been set to simulate WAN scenario locally.
+    The remaining ``iptables`` and docker configuration and deployment have been defined to simulate WAN scenario locally.

 Clean workspace
 ---------------